Biology / Science GCSE: Investigate the effect of light intensity on the rate of photosynthesis

-This video highlights each type of variable in two methods to investigate the same factor.
+This film highlights each type of variable in two methods to investigate the same factor.
 It also stresses the need to consider the reasons some variables have to be controlled.

-The video also focuses on specific ways to improve the investigation, stressing the need to explain how each of these changes is beneficial, again something students find challenging.
+The film also focuses on specific ways to improve the investigation, stressing the need to explain how each of these changes is beneficial, again something students find challenging.

 Scientific terms like valid, accurate and anomaly are highlighted as part of the discussion around improvements.

 Students could be asked to consider the limitations of each method.
 For example, all bubbles not being of equal volume in the first method or in the detection of colour change in the second method.